YangHanlin/autotest/README.md

   -h, --help         show this help message and exit

 $ autotest run --help
-usage: autotest run [-h] [-c CASE] [-r] command
+usage: autotest run [-h] [-c CASE_PATH] [-z] command

 positional arguments:
   command               command to run

 optional arguments:
-  -h, --help            show this help message and exit -c CASE, --case CASE  file to read cases from; defaults to <command>.case.yml -r, --allow-runtime-error
+  -h, --help            show this help message and exit -c CASE_PATH, --case-path CASE_PATH
+                        file to read cases from; defaults to
+                        <command>.case.yml
-                        allow runtime errors (in which command exits with non-zero code)
+  -z, --allow-nonzero   allow programs to exit with non-zero code; otherwise
+                        it will be considered as a runtime error (RE)

 $ autotest generate --help
-usage: autotest generate [-h] [-s SOURCE] case
+usage: autotest generate [-h] [-s SOURCE] case_path

 positional arguments:
-  case                  case file to generate; suffix '.case.yml' will be appended if no extension is provided
+  case_path             case file to generate; suffix '.case.yml' will be
+                        appended if no extension is provided

 optional arguments:
   -h, --help            show this help message and exit